executablebooks/meta/docs/tools.md

 allows users to write their entire documentation in markdown, while utilizing all of the main features of Sphinx.

-# MyST-NB
+## MyST-NB

 ([link to documentation](https://myst-nb.readthedocs.io/))

 MyST-NB allows users to parse Jupyter Notebooks directly into their Sphinx documentation, utilizing the MyST Sphinx parser under the hood.
+This allows readers to leverage the MyST syntax in order to build *computational documentation* that leverages the Jupyter ecosystem.
 It is also a collection of tools for controlling the output behavior of notebooks in Sphinx documentation, and a text-based representation of Jupyter Notebooks using pure markdown.

-# Jupyter Cache
+## Jupyter Cache

 ([link to repository](https://github.com/executablebookproject/jupyter-cache))